pminina01/readthedocs/Cached-Layout-Renderer.md

 ###Caching Options
 * _cached_ - Indicates whether this CachedLayoutRendererWrapper is enabled.
 Boolean Default: True
 * _clearCache_ - Introduced in NLog 4.2.
 Indicates when the cache is cleared.
 Possible options: `None, OnInit, Onclose`.
 ClearCacheOption Default: `OnInit, OnClose`.
+* _cacheKey_ - the layout to be checked if the cache is still valid.
+For example, the current day.
+Default `null`.
+Introduced in NLog 4.3.9

 ###Transformation Options
 * _inner_ - Wrapped layout.
 Layout